Cat & Dog Surgeries in Melrose

 Benefits of a Laser Scalpel

-Whenever possible, our trained veterinarians use a laser scalpel for soft tissue pet surgery.
+Whenever possible, our trained veterinarians use a laser scalpel for soft tissue veterinary surgery.
 A laser scalpel offers numerous benefits to your pet including:

 - Minimizing bleeding